What this import process covers

 Find out more

-To bring your guide or assistance dog into New Zealand, you may need to learn about other requirements.
+To bring your guide or assistance dog into New Zealand, you may need other information, such as where you can take your dog in New Zealand.
 Visit these websites for further information:

 - Perfect Partners Assistance Dogs Trust